 The AAA-Server may select the stored Routing ID (preconfigured in step 0) for the SNPN as well as the validity time for one authentication period, i.e. after which the AMF should trigger a re-authentication request.

-6. The AAA-Server sends the result of the authentication back in an authentication response to the AUSF and may include the KAUSF, validity time, Routing ID, result of the authenticaiton and the NAI of the UE with the real username of the subscription profile in the AAA-Server of the UE, which is used further as the SUPI in the SNPN.
+6. The AAA-Server sends the result of the authentication back in an authentication response to the AUSF and may include the KAUSF, validity time, Routing ID, result of the authentication and the NAI of the UE with the real username of the subscription profile in the AAA-Server of the UE, which is used further as the SUPI in the SNPN.

 7. The AUSF verifies the response and selects the UDM e.g. based on pre-configuration or based on the Routing ID.
 The AUSF sends to the UDM the NAI of the UE and the result of the authentication, similar to clause 6.1.4.1a of TS 33.501.